marufmoinuddin/google-cloud-shell-debian-de/README.md

 # Debian Desktop on Google Shell
- - Run Debian with Gnome(WIP) or KDE or xfce DE on Google Cloud Shell
+ - Run Debian with KDE or xfce DE UKUI(WIP) on Google Cloud Shell

 ## Introduction